sachaservan/tri-dpf/README.md

 Optimizations include:

-- Ternary instead of a binary tree (increases communication slightly but improves evaluation performance).
+- Ternary instead of a binary tree (increases communication slightly but improves evaluation performance by having a flatter tree).
 - Using batched AES for fast PRF evaluation with AES-NI.
-- The half-tree optimization of [Guo et al.](https://eprint.iacr.org/2022/1431.pdf), however, this only improves performance by 2\%-4\% in the ternary case.
+- The half-tree optimization of [Guo et al.](https://eprint.iacr.org/2022/1431.pdf), however, this only improves performance by 2\%-4\% in the ternary-tree case.

 ## Dependencies